gbgabiola/100DaysOfCode/r2-log.md

 - [Sample App](http://www.example.com)
 -->

+## Day 18: July 20, Saturday
+**Today's Progress**: Started to deep dive in a css preprocessor using node-sass and scss syntax.

+**Thoughts**: It is much easier to structure the style with a sass, it can apply the programming concepts like variables, functions, mixins & etc.

 ## Day 17: July 19, Friday
 **Today's Progress**: Spend the time building a technews website using the concepts of CSS grid.